Can You Control No-See-Ums?

 So, what can you do to protect yourself from these pesky critters?
 Here are some tips:

-• Repellent: While DEET is often the go-to insect repellent, many people find that it’s less effective against no-see-ums.
+- Repellent: While DEET is often the go-to insect repellent, many people find that it’s less effective against no-see-ums.
 Products like No Natz and Avon Skin So Soft have earned praise for their ability to deter these tiny tormentors.

-• Fans: Have you ever noticed that all the outdoor bars and restaurants in our area all have outdoor fans?
+- Fans: Have you ever noticed that all the outdoor bars and restaurants in our area all have outdoor fans?
 There is a reason why.
 No-see-ums are very weak flyers, so even a gentle breeze can keep them at bay.
 Consider using an electric or battery-operated fan when spending time outdoors.
-Aiming a fan at your pool area can often provide just enough ventilation to thwart these tiny vampires.
+Aiming a fan at your pool area can frequently provide just enough ventilation to thwart these tiny vampires.

-• Citronella Tiki Torches: These can provide some relief, especially when entertaining guests.
+- Citronella Tiki Torches: These can provide some relief, especially when entertaining guests.

-• Backyard Treatments: Products like Backyard Cutter can offer temporary relief but won’t eliminate the problem for more than a day or two.
+- Backyard Treatments: Products like Backyard Cutter can offer temporary relief but won’t eliminate the problem for more than a day or two.
 This can be great if you are hosting a party and you need temporary relief.

-• Propane Mosquito Traps: These devices can help reduce no-see-um populations over a larger area.
+- Propane Mosquito Traps: These devices can help reduce no-see-um populations over a larger area.
 However, they are expensive ($350-$1,400).
 The University of Florida’s Institute of Food and Agricultural Sciences has confirmed their effectiveness in reducing no-see-um numbers.

 Remember, unfortunately, there’s no foolproof method to completely eliminate no-see-ums from your outdoor space.
 However, by combining these strategies, you can significantly reduce their impact on your enjoyment of the great outdoors.